ErwanBarbedor/Plume_-_TextEngine/readme.md

 - `#` can now be use for statement, not only for expression.
 - Macros `set`, `setl` and `script` deprecated.
 Will be removed in `1.0`.
 - New option `silent` for `#`.
-- Documentation for predefined macros and documentation is now generated from source.
+- Documentation for predefined macros is now generated from source.
+- Documentation for configuration is now generated from source.
 - Configuration `plume.config.ignore_spaces` deprecated.
+Will be removed in `1.0`.
 - New configuration `plume.config.filter_spaces`, and `plume.config.filter_newlines`.
 - New macro `set_space_mode`